-My Magic Hands is an 8-week program for disadvantaged children, and those in hospitals, designed to build self-esteem, self-confidence, physical dexterity and creativity, all through the guise of learning and performing magic tricks.
-Funded originally by the Ontario Trillium Foundation, the program – now in it’s 10th year – continues because of the generous funding of the Slaight Family Foundation.
+My Magic Hands is an eight-week teaching magic program for at-risk youth and for children in hospitals.
+It is designed to build self-esteem, self-confidence, physical dexterity and creativity as children go through the learning process of discovering how to perform magic tricks.
+Originally funded by the Ontario Trillium Foundation, the program continues today because of the generous support from the Slaight Family Foundation.

 The notion for Senior Sorcery, bringing magic shows to immobile seniors in retirement homes was inspired by the community work of the great actor, comedian and troubadour, Tom Kneebone.
 Magic is the perfect vehicle to bring the young and the old together, creating an intergenerational opportunity while contributing to our community.